NotRequiem/screenshare-tool/README.md

 2. Unplugged USB checks for any device.

 3. Detections for files executed without extension.

+4. Detections for files executed without name.

 ## Disclaimers